w3c/wcag3/guidelines/groups/input-operation/authentication/biometric-identification.md

 type: foundational
 ---

-Use of a biometric is not the only way to identify or authenticate.
+Biometric identification is not the only way to identify or authenticate.